KDE/homerun/tests/manual/keyboard-navigation.md

 # browsableSource

 - Go to a browsable source (Dir, FavoritePlaces, InstalledApps...)
-- Press Return to enter a folder => first item of folder content should be focused
+- Press Return to enter a folder => first item is focused
+- Press alt-left to go back => previously focused item is focused
-- Press alt-left to go up one level => previously focused item is focused
+- Press alt-up to go up one level => first item is focused

-# filtering
+# searching

-- ensure an item is focused
+- Search field is focused
-- enter a search criteria which does not match focused item => item next to it should be focused
+- Enter a search criteria => current page is updated to reflect search
-- enter a search criteria which does not match any item of the source => first matching item of next source should be focused.
-If there is none, then last matching item of previous source should be focused.
+- Press tab or down => first item is focused